KEEPING THE LIGHTS ON AND SERVING OUR COMMUNITIES.

 - Offering bill payment assistance through customer aid programs.

-EPSA member companies own and operate more than 150,000 MW of generation capacity and for the time being stand ready to deliver power when called upon.
+EPSA member companies own and operate about 150,000 MW of generation capacity and for the time being stand ready to deliver power when called upon.
 We are closely monitoring the situation, engaging with our peers and relevant government agencies, and adjusting tactics as needed.

 BP ● Calpine Corporation ● Cogentrix ● Competitive Power Ventures ● Eastern Generation Energy Capital Partners ● Diamond Generating Corporation ● GenOn ● J-Power ● LS Power NRG Energy ● Rockland Capital ● Shell ● Tenaska ● Vistra Energy